vipulnaik/daily-updates/standing-plan-for-the-next-few-months.md

 I might continue rolling the reductions over to future quarters if I am averaging over 8 hours per week.

+### Guidance on the approach I should take through the week

+At the start of the week, I will have a target minimum number of hours to put in in the week.
+This will be the larger of the absolute minimum (which is at most 3 hours, but could be less due to holidays or marked time off) and the conditional minimum (which can vary based on how many hours I put in in previous weeks, but is at most 7 hours in general, and at most 5 hours in Q1 2026 and at most 6 hours in Q2 2026).
+If I've been putting in a lot of hours in recent weeks, I'm very likely in a situation where the absolute minimum hours are the binding requirement.

+The approach I take balances several considerations.
+First, I want to generally protect my weekends from work outside of small tasks, as outlined in the preceding subsection.
+This means that I ideally want to have achieved my minimum hours requirements by Friday.
+This is an argument in favor of "wrapping up" my hours quickly.

+But I also don't want to put in too many hours early in the week and then end up having a time-sensitive task later in the week, causing me to significantly overshoot my required hours.
+This is an argument in favor of going slow early in the week.

+Here is an approach that balances these considerations:

+* If the absolute minimum hours are the binding constraint (this is very likely going to be the dominant pattern in Q1 2026 given the reduced conditional minimum hours): I should limit myself early in the week to time-sensitive stuff, periodic tasks, and small things that pop up organically.
+By around Thursday, if I have not hit the absolute minimum hours, I should pick up one of my longer-term, more complex projects on which I can spend 2 to 3 hours, and use that to make up the shortfall.
+If I am still falling short (which is unlikely), I should decide between picking another longer-term, complex task and picking smaller tasks to make up the gap.
+The decision will depend on how far short I am falling and the availability of tasks.

+* If I have to put in substantially more hours (4 or more hours): If there does not appear to be enough by way of time-sensitive work early in the week, I should pick up an item from a longer-term, complex project on which I can spend 2 to 3 hours early in the week.
+I should then revisit around Thursday and potentially pick another such item if I have not hit my hours.
+If I'm still falling short, I may need to pick more smaller tasks.

 ## Target time distribution between personal projects, personal finances, personal chores, etc.